 Deer Management

 The Deer Management archery program was developed to cull the herd of urban deer in Owatonna.
-Archers could hunt in one of eleven wooded parks.
-A total of 34 permits are available (17 each season).
-This year’s program runs from October 22 to December 17 in Cashman Park, Hamman Park, Kaplan’s Woods, Kaplan’s Woods Parkway, Kriesel Park, Leo Rudolph Park, Manthey Park, Maple Creek Park, Mineral Springs Park, Nass Woods Park and North Straight River Parkway.
+Archers can hunt in one of eleven wooded parks.
+A total of 31 permits are available (16 in season one and 17 in season two).
+Parks included are Cashman Park, Hamman Park, Kaplan’s Woods, Kaplan’s Woods Parkway, Kriesel Park, Lake Chase, Leo Rudolph Park, Maple Creek Park, Mineral Springs Park (second season only), Nass Woods Park and North Straight River Parkway.
+Applications for the program are no longer being taken.

 The associated parks remain open to the public during this time.
 For informational purposes, maps of hunter locations can be found at the main entrance to each park and online at Owatonna.gov.
 Additional signage alerting the public to the activity in the park is posted at each entrance to each park in English, Spanish and Somali.